Tracer Diffusion in Granular Suspensions: Testing the Enskog Kinetic Theory with DSMC and Molecular Dynamics: Results

 Additionally, the comparison between theory and simulations shows very good overall agreement for the VACF, although small differences are visible, especially at higher volume fractions.
 Since the diffusion coefficient $D$ is obtained from the time integral of the VACF, these deviations result in quantitative discrepancies between the theoretical and simulated values of $D$, at least within the first Sonine approximation, although the qualitative trends remain consistent.

 The VACF encodes the most relevant variables describing the dynamics of the system, namely, the granular temperature and diffusion coefficient, as discussed previously.
 Figure \ref{ekin-alpha} shows the former as a function of $\al$, obtained from theory, MD, and DSMC simulations (in MD, the temperature is averaged over all particles in the system, as all of them are identical, to improve the statistics).The figure shows $T/T_\text{b}$ as a function of the restitution coefficient and volume fraction, displaying good overall agreement between theory and simulations, except for slight deviations at strong inelasticity and moderate densities.
 Therefore, the simulations confirm the presence of energy non-equipartition in granular suspensions.
+Here, the bath temperature $T_\text{b}$ sets the energy scale of the external thermal reservoir and provides the driving mechanism that compensates for collisional dissipation.
+As a result, the system does not relax toward thermal equilibrium ($T=T_\text{b}$), but instead reaches a nonequilibrium steady state in which the granular temperature $T$ is fixed by the balance between dissipation and energy injection.
+This leads to a stationary temperature ratio $T/T_\text{b}\neq 1$, which depends on the restitution coefficient and density, and quantifies the degree of non-equipartition between the grains and the background fluid.

 To study the deviation from equipartition, the distribution of the squared velocity is shown in Fig.\ \ref{distr-T-alpha} for selected values of $\alpha$.
 The distribution shows a maximum for $v^2 \approx T/m$ and a quasi-exponential tail for large values.
 Upon decreasing $\alpha$, the peak increases and shifts to smaller values, while the tail decays faster.
 We compare the simulation results with the theoretical prediction of the function $\varphi(v^2)$, obtained from the Maxwell-Boltzmann velocity distribution after changing variables from the vectorial distribution $f(\mathbf{v})$ [Eq.\ \eqref{6.4}] to the scalar $v^2$.